syntax = "proto3";

 Decompression

-Decompression is done transparently by the client when the server send encoded responses.
+Decompression is achieved transparently by the client when the server sends encoded responses.

 Message level API